- Solar advice hub

 You can add a solar battery to an existing solar panel system.

-However, it’ll usually cost more than having a battery installed at the same time as your panels.
+However, it’ll usually cost significantly more than having a battery installed at the same time as your panels, as you’ll have to pay for labour all over again.

-For example, you’ll pay about £5,000 to add a 5kWh battery to an existing system – or just £2,000 if you get the entire solar & battery system in the same installation process.
+For example, it’ll set you back about £5,000 to add a 5kWh battery to an existing system – or just £2,000-3,000 if you get the entire solar & battery system in the same installation process.
+It’s therefore worth planning ahead.

 This is the same principle you should use when deciding how many solar panels you need.
 Plan for the future, and you can lower your overall costs – and increase your total savings.